CLASSIFICATION NO. 921

 Under supervision, to conduct moderately complex plan reviews and on-site soil investigations to determine the feasibility of septic systems; and to do other work as required.

 The Soil Scientist Associate is responsible for evaluating proposed sites for on-site sewage disposal and inspecting newly constructed, existing or failing on-site sewage disposal systems consistent with DEQ codes and County ordinances, and conducting field inspections of same as necessary.
-The Soil Scientist Associate reports to the Development Review Supervisor, who has full supervisory responsibility for Soils Section staff, and assists Soils Scientists on projects as directed.

 Unlike the Soils Scientist, the Soil Scientist Associate may sign-off (approve) Building Permit plot plans but does not have the authority to write septic approval letters or septic plan check letters.
 The Soils Scientist Associate is further distinguished from the Soil Scientist by the latter's responsibility for more complex assignments and their certification(s) being beyond the “Trainee” level.

 Duties may include but are not limited to the following:

 - Provides customer service by answering questions regarding septic permit processes, soil evaluation studies, soil investigations, existing septic system reviews and variance procedures.